Potato Salad — Classic Summer Food

 All-Season Burgers

 What about when you want something lighter?
 Beef can be a heavy meal.
 What about when it’s not summer — maybe winter?
 What about inflation?
 Ground beef can be much more expensive than ground chicken.
 What about when you get a craving for a grilled (or pan-fried) burger and you need it . . .
 RIGHT NOW?!
-No waiting required with Randy’s Eat Shop homemade, frozen Chicken Burgers.
+No waiting required with Randy’s Eat Shop homemade Chicken Burgers.

 Chicken Burgers